 UNITY SOFTWARE, INC. (NYSE: U) INVESTIGATION ALERT: Bernstein Liebhard is Investigating Unity Software, Inc.

 NEW YORK, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating whether members of the Board of Directors of Unity Software, Inc. (“Unity”) (NYSE: U) breached their fiduciary duties to Unity.
+01, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating whether members of the Board of Directors of Unity Software, Inc. ("Unity") U breached their fiduciary duties to Unity.

 If you hold Unity stock and would like to discuss your legal rights and options, please visit Unity Software, Inc. Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.